Foundations of Structural Causal Models with Cycles and Latent Variables: Structural causal models

-are satisfied almost surely. \end{enumerate} For convenience, we will call a random variable $\B{X}$ a solution of $\C{M}$, if there exists a random variable $\B{E}$ such that $(\B{X},\B{E})$ forms a solution of $\C{M}$. \end{definition} Often, the endogenous random variables $\B{X}$ can be observed, and the exogenous random variables $\B{E}$ are latent.
-Latent exogenous variables are often referred to as ``disturbance terms'' or ``noise variables''.
-Whenever a solution $\B{X}$ exists, we call the distribution $\Prb^{\B{X}}$ the \emph{observational distribution of $\C{M}$ associated to $\B{X}$}.
-Note that in general there may be several different observational distributions associated to an SCM due to the existence of different solutions.
-This is, as we will see later, a consequence of the allowance of the existence of cycles in SCMs.
+\end{enumerate} For convenience, we call a random variable $\B{X}$ \emph{a solution of} $\C{M}$ if there exists a random variable $\B{E}$ such that $(\B{X},\B{E})$ forms a solution of $\C{M}$. \end{definition} Often, the endogenous random variables $\B{X}$ can be observed, while the exogenous random variables $\B{E}$ are treated as latent.
+Latent exogenous variables are often referred to as ``disturbance terms'' or ``noise variables.''
+For a solution $\B{X}$, we call the distribution $\Prb^{\B{X}}$ the \emph{\hypertarget{def:ObservationalDistribution}{observational distribution} of $\C{M}$ associated to $\B{X}$}.
+In general, there may be multiple different observational distributions associated to an SCM due to the existence of different solutions of the structural equations.
+This is a consequence of the allowance of cycles in SCMs, as the following simple example illustrates.

-The reason for stripping off the random variables from the definition of the structural causal model is that, as we will see in Section~\ref{sec:interventions}, it may happen that an SCM with a solution may have no solution anymore after performing an intervention on the SCM.
-Conversely, it may also happen that intervening on an SCM without any solution gives an SCM with a solution.
-By separating the SCMs from their solutions, interventions can always be defined.

-In terms of the solutions of an SCM, this definition leads to an ambiguity, which can be illustrated by the following example: \begin{example} Consider the SCM $\C{M} = \langle \B{1}, \B{1}, \C{X}, \C{E}, f, \Prb_{\C{E}} \rangle$, where we take $\C{X} = \C{E} = \{-1,0,1\}$ with $\Prb_{\C{E}}(\{-1\}) = \Prb_{\C{E}}(\{1\}) = \frac{1}{2}$ and causal mechanism $f(x,e) = e^2 + e - 1$.
-For brevity, we use here and throughout this paper the notation $\B{n} := \{1,2,\dots,n\}$ for $n\in\NN$.
-Let $\tilde{\C{M}}$ be the SCM $\C{M}$ but with a different causal mechanism $\tilde{f}(e) = e$.
-Then the structural equations for both SCMs have a different solution set, which only differs on the point where $e = 0$ which has probability equal to zero.
-Hence any random variable $X$ is a solution for $\C{M}$ if and only if it is for $\tilde{\C{M}}$. \end{example} This ambiguity follows from the fact that the structural equations are only satisfied almost surely.
-To accommodate for this it seems natural to not differentiate between causal mechanisms that have different solutions on at most a $\Prb_{\BC{E}}$-null set of exogenous variables and thus leads to an equivalence relation between the causal mechanisms.